ceedee666/opensap_python_intro/exercises/week_2/2.5/exercise.md

 4
 5
 6
-Sum of row 1: 5
+Sum of row: 5
-Sum of row 2: 7
+Sum of row: 7
-Sum of row 3: 9
+Sum of row: 9
 ```